Field Trip Grants

 Did you know that teachers can apply for a grant to take their class on a field trip to visit a Tennessee State Park?
 Whether students are learning about science, history or a variety other subjects, Tennessee State Parks provide a unique opportunity to learn outside of the classroom.

 Grants are available for K-8 students to take a field trip to visit one of the 56 state parks across Tennessee (Fun fact: there is one within an hour of every Tennessee student!)
-Funding covers transportation, lunches/snacks and related project supplies for schools in specific counties (See county list on p.2).
+Funding covers transportation, lunches/snacks and related project supplies.
 Grants are competitive and not all applications will be funded.

 About Tennessee State Parks School of the Great Outdoors